-From a music industry perspective, “Now” was over (figuratively speaking) before it even started.
+From a music industry perspective, “Now” was over (figuratively speaking) before it even began.

 So much for making any type of meaningful impact to launch a brand new Def Leppard album.

-The band’s excellent song “Four Letter Word” was more of a throwaway track to AOR (album-oriented rock) stations — months after “Now” had come and gone, mind you — and it lacked any type of meaningful promotional push.
+The band’s excellent rocker “Four Letter Word” ended up being more of a throwaway track to AOR (album-oriented rock) stations months after “Now” had come and gone, and it lacked any type of meaningful promotional push.

-As a result, powerhouse “Four Letter Word” barely made a blip on Billboard’s Mainstream Rock Tracks chart.
+As a result, “Four Letter Word” barely made a blip, even on Billboard‘s Mainstream Rock Tracks chart.

 What a shame.

-Similar to Euphoria, X debuted outside of the Top 10 (#11) on Billboard’s Album charts.
-And whereas an album is expected to have its typical peaks and valleys on the charts, driven by radio, marketing, and tour support, the lack of all those essential pieces cohesively working together is encapsulated by X‘s lifespan on the album charts: 8 weeks.
+Similar to Euphoria, X debuted outside of the Top 10 (#11) on Billboard‘s Album charts.
+And whereas an album is expected to have its typical peaks and valleys on the charts, driven by radio, marketing, and tour support, the lack of all those essential pieces cohesively working together encapsulates X‘s lifespan on the album charts: 8 very short weeks.

 X never even reached gold certification status.